splunk/public-o11y-docs/gdi/smart-agent/smart-agent-resources.rst

 * To install the Smart Agent to Kubernetes environments using kubectl, see :new-page:`install using kubectl <https://github.com/signalfx/signalfx-agent/blob/main/docs/agent-k8s-install-kubectl.md>`.

-The Smart Agent is incompatible on Linux systems with SELinux enabled.
-Check the documentation for your distribution to learn how to disable SELinux.
+The Smart Agent is incompatible on Linux systems with SELinux activated.
+Check the documentation for your distribution to learn how to deactivate SELinux.

 .. note:: To uninstall the Smart Agent, see :ref:`uninstall-smart-agent`.